U8NWXD/oppia-wiki/Actions-and-issues.md

 We define three different issues at [`extensions/issues/`](https://github.com/oppia/oppia/tree/develop/extensions/issues):

 * `MultipleIncorrectSubmissions`: This issue is recorded when a user submits 3 or more incorrect answers to an interaction.
-It stores the name of the state where the user provided incorrect answers and the number of incorrect answers that were submitted.
+It stores the name of the state where the user provided incorrect answers and the number of incorrect answers that they submitted.

   The logic determining whether to file this issue lives in the `MultipleIncorrectAnswersTracker` class in the [playthrough service](https://github.com/oppia/oppia/tree/develop/core/templates/services/playthrough.service.ts).